-Before you begin WordPress upgrade exercise, it's a good idea to backup your WordPress website.
-In case, if you face any issues while upgrading WordPress, you can easily restore your website from the backup.
-You can find the complete instructions to make a WordPress website backup here.
+Before you begin the WordPress upgrade exercise, it is a good idea to back up your WordPress website because if you face any issues while upgrading WordPress, you can easily restore your website from the backup.
+You can get complete instructions to create a WordPress website backup here.

-- This should remove the "failed update" message.
+This should remove the failed update message.

-Manual upgrade through FTP
+- Manual Upgrade through FTP

-Replace WordPress files through FTP
+- Replace WordPress files through FTP

 - Now, download the latest WordPress zip (or tar.gz) file.